Astha-24/LIBRARYAPP/README.md

-Download and use the project, just by setting the MYSQL PATH, on src/connection.java.
+Download and use the project, runs on NetBean IDE just by setting the MYSQL PATH, on src/DatabaseConnection.java.